-I can’t believe I have a daughter.
-I can’t believe we have two kids!
-Our beautiful Shelby finally arrived and we’ve had 3 weeks of baby bliss here at home, right in the middle of the holiday season.
-Like with my son Jasper’s birth, I was under a midwife model of care at a local birth center throughout my pregnancy and I was once again trying for an unmedicated birth, out of hospital.
-If you haven’t read Jasper’s birth story, you can do so here and learn more about why I choose to birth outside of a hospital.
+I can't believe I have a daughter.
+I can't believe we have two kids!
+Our beautiful Shelby finally arrived and we've had 3 weeks of baby bliss here at home, right in the middle of the holiday season.
+I can't wait to dress her with all the clothes I bought from the newborn baby girl boutique.
+Like with my son Jasper's birth, I was under a midwife model of care at a local birth center throughout my pregnancy and I was once again trying for an unmedicated birth, out of hospital.
+If you haven't read Jasper's birth story, you can do so here and learn more about why I choose to birth outside of a hospital.

 To say that I was done with being pregnant is an understatement.
 As soon as I turned 37 weeks and was "allowed" to safely go into labor, I was ready to put all of the unpleasantness of pregnancy behind me and meet our new baby.

 As I approached my due date, Matt reminded me of the night he took, unknowingly, the final photo of me when I was pregnant with Jasper because I went into labor just a few hours later.
 You can see the photo over on Jasper's birth story.
 He claimed he could make the same thing happen again and aimed his cell phone at me before bed one night for yet another terribly unflattering photo.
 Sadly, this time it didn't work and I didn't go into labor until 9 days later.

 Just before 2am on November 15th, at 39 weeks and 4 days pregnant, I woke up to a familiar burning ache in my lower abdomen.
 The time on the clock read exactly 1:46am.
 I remember the time because my brain is weird about permanently storing such useless information.
 When I went into labor with my first baby, the clock read exactly 1:50am and I was 39 weeks and 3 days pregnant.
 I'm nothing if not consistent.